 Theories of Histories of Culture and Literature; Theories of British and American Literature and Culture; Approaches to English Linguistics; The Social Uses of Language; Research Methods in the Information Society

-2. Orientation to Concentrations: 3 courses (15 credit)
+2. Orientation to the 3 Concentrations: 3 courses (15 credit)

-The Multimediality of Culture; English Grammar: A Systemic-Functional Perspective; Gendering Theory: Theories of Gender.
+The Multimediality of Culture; English Grammar: The Interdisciplinary Concept of Discourse; Gendering Theory / Theories of Gender.

 3. Gender Studies Concentration: 10 courses (50 credit)

-Five out of the ten courses are mandatory lectures and three of them are seminars students can select in accordance with their MA thesis research, depending on Faculty’s research interests., plus two compulsory seminars: Thesis Writing Seminar and Advanced Research Methods.
-The five lectures are:
+Five out of the ten courses are mandatory lectures and three of them are seminars students can select in accordance with their MA thesis research.
+In addition there are two compulsory seminars: Thesis Writing Seminar and Advanced Research Methods.

 Introduction to Gender Studies; Gender, Race, Class; Subjectivity and the Female Body, Feminist Literary Theory and Criticism; Histories of Women’s Writing in English.